“Yoga is relationship” TKV Desikachar

 Alissa Price Allen, Certified Yoga Teacher

 Alissa’s unexpected launch into wellbeing was first sparked by her own personal health crisis, although it would take her several years to make her way to the yoga mat.
 When faced with the immense challenge of acceptance and letting go, it became clear: she really had no idea how.
 Her introspective nature drew her to complete a two year program in spiritual formation and practice, Jungian psychology, and eastern and western mysticism in a monastic setting.
 Although this knowledge and experience gave her insight, it was finally settling onto the mat with yoga that actually helped her feel better.
-To understand this more fully and personally she entered into a year of quiet, exploring the less familiar aspects of yoga: philosophy and meditation, and the deeply healing restorative practice, the “Yoga of Being.”
+To understand this more fully and personally she entered into a year of quiet, exploring the less familiar aspects of yoga: contemplation and meditation, and the deeply healing restorative practice, the “Yoga of Being.”
 With this grew her love for what heals us and inspired a further pursuit into therapy-based Yoga Teacher training (300hr), and Restorative Yin Yoga training (20hr) at Yoga Therapy Toronto.
 Outside of the studio, Alissa works professionally as an interpreter in medical and mental health settings.

 Alissa tends towards the quiet; her approach is gentle, restorative and healing.
 Classes are well suited for those looking to balance out the busy demands of life, tend to physical, emotional or psychological stress and recovery, and explore pertinent themes of connection and meaning.
 All abilities are welcome.